Turlough O'Carolan: Music and style

 Carolan composed both songs and instrumental harp music, reflecting various styles of composition.
 About a third of Carolan's surviving music has associated Irish lyrics that survive to this day.
-Largely these lyrics are unknown to the musicians of today, who have for the most part adapted Carolan's repertoire to the currently popular Irish fare of jigs and reels.
+These lyrics are largely unknown to the musicians of today, who have for the most part adapted Carolan's repertoire to the currently popular Irish fare of jigs and reels.

 Modern Irish was the majority language in Ireland during Carolan's time.
 As Carolan did not speak English very well, he composed only one song in English, "Carolan's Devotion".
 These lyrics can be heard on the album "Carolan's Harp", by The Harp Consort, 1996.
 Most of Carolan's songs were dedicated to and written about specific individual patrons.
 Many of his tunes are widely performed and appreciated today, and a handful of the songs with known lyrics have been recorded by singers.
 Among these are Gráinne Yeats (Belfast Harp Festival, 1992) and the singers of Garlic Bread ("O'Carolan's Dream", 2007) and Ensemble Musica Humana ("Turlough O'Carolan: a Life in Song", 2013).

 Carolan's activities during his career are only partially documented historically.
 This has led to a lack of accurate information about Carolan and his music, even among Irish musicians.
 Sometimes, alternate titles or incorrect titles have been applied to songs, creating confusion as to whether the song is Carolan's or someone else's.
 Also, some of those who have written about Carolan and his music have made up facts or repeated unfounded stories.
 For instance, Edward Bunting, who began the work of collecting Carolan's pieces, referred to a "very ancient air" the Fairy Queen, saying it "seems to have been the original of Carolan's Fairy Queen."
 He also reported that "the Fairy Queen of Carolan was not intended by him for words, but as a piece of music for the harp."
 While it is true that Carolan did not write the traditional Fairy Queen words, which indeed do exist, the words are not ancient (nor is the entirely different traditional Irish air The Fairy Queen), and the words do in fact fit perfectly the original music which Carolan composed for them.

 Carolan is said to have typically composed the tune first, as he rode from place to place, then added words later.
 Many of his songs are designated as "planxties", an obscure word that Carolan apparently invented or popularized to signify a tribute to a merry host.
 In return for writing songs in honour of wealthy patrons, Carolan was often welcomed as an honoured guest to stay on their estates.
 It is said that weddings and funerals were sometimes delayed until he could arrive to perform.